Cross-lingual AMR Aligner: Paying Attention to Cross-Attention: Method

+We obtain a weight matrix $sal \in \mathbb{R}^{n_d \times n_e}$ with the same size as the cross-attention matrix and use it to extract alignments in the same fashion as the unguided cross-attention method.
+This approach allows us to explore the input tokens that have a greater impact on the decoding process and can aid in understanding the reasoning behind the alignments made by the model.

-\section{Alignment Extraction}
+\subsection{Alignment Extraction}

-Algorithm \ref{alg:pseudo} describes the overall steps of our alignment process as pseudocode, which is divided into the following steps:
+Our algorithm\footnote{The pseudo-algorithm is described in the Appendix \ref{sec:alignment-extraction-algorithm}.} to extract and align the input-output spans is divided into six steps:

-\begin{enumerate} \item \textbf{Alignment Score Matrix} We create a matrix $M \in \mathbb{R}^{n_d \times n_e}$, where $n_e$ is number of tokens in the sentence and $n_d$ is the number of tokens in the linearized graph, using the cross-attention or saliency weights as described in Section \ref{sec:method}. \item \textbf{Span Segmentation} We sum the scores of tokens that belong to the same sentence words column-wise in $M$.
-Then, the sentence tokens are grouped into spans using the span segmentation procedure in LEAMR \citep{blodgett-schneider-2021-probabilistic}. \item \textbf{Graph Segmentation} We sum the score of tokens that belong to the same graph's semantic unit row-wise in $M$. \item \textbf{Sentence Graph Tokens Map} We iterate over all the graph's semantic units and map them to the sentence span with higher score in $M$. \item \textbf{Special Graph Structures} We revise the mapping by identify subgraphs that represent literal or matching spans -- e.g., named entities, date entities, specific predicates, etc -- and align them accordingly. \item \textbf{Alignment Formatting} We extract the final alignments to the appropriate format using the resulting mapping relating graph's semantic units to sentence spans. \end{enumerate}
+\begin{enumerate} \item \textbf{Alignment score matrix:} we create a matrix $M \in \mathbb{R}^{n_d \times n_e}$, where $n_e$ is the number of tokens in the sentence and $n_d$ is the number of tokens in the linearized graph, using the cross-attention weights ($att_h^\ell$ or $att^\ell$) as described in Section \ref{sec:method}. \item \textbf{Span segmentation:} For each sentence word, we sum the scores of tokens that belong to the same word column-wise in $M$.
+Then, for LEAMR alignments (see Section \ref{sec:standards}), the sentence tokens are grouped into spans using their span segmentation (see Appendix \ref{sec:rules}). \item \textbf{Graph segmentation:} We sum the score of tokens that belong to the same graph's semantic unit row-wise in $M$. \item \textbf{Sentence graph tokens map:} We iterate over all the graph's semantic units and map them to the sentence span with highest score in $M$. \item \textbf{Special graph structures:} We revise the mapping by identifying subgraphs that represent literal or matching spans -- e.g., named entities, dates, specific predicates, etc. -- and align them accordingly. \item \textbf{Alignment formatting:} We extract the final alignments to the appropriate format using the resulting mapping relating graph's semantic units to sentence spans. \end{enumerate}